By accepting you will be accessing a service provided by a third-party external to https://www.pslcorp.com/

 Stronger Focus on Quality and Sustainability

 While outsourcing has always been closely associated with cutting costs and maximizing budgets, the scene is changing with the needs of software development companies.
-In one study, 35% of companies polled said cost savings were the primary consideration of their outsourcing efforts.
+In the 2018 Deloitte Outsourcing Survey, cutting costs wasn't even included in the top 5 reasons organizations listed for outsourcing.
 There is now a much larger focus on partnering with quality service providers who they can trust and with whom they can develop long-standing relationships.

 More Specialized Partnerships